benbdeitch/benbdeitch/README.md

 --->
 Hi, I'm Benjamin Deitch.

-I'm a Volunteer Software Developer for the Internet Archive, looking for a full-time position.

-Currently, I'm working on teaching myself the ins-and-outs of Haskell.
+I'm studying at Brandeis as a part of the Masters of Computer Science program.
+As well, in my off time, I volunteer what time I can for the Internet Archive.